MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 To try LCOW, follow the Linux container instructions in [this get-started guide](../quick-start/quick-start-windows-10.md)

 Linux Containers with Hyper-V isolation run each Linux container (LCOW) in an optimized Linux VM with just enough OS to run containers.
-In contrast to the Moby VM approach, each LCOW has it's own kernel and it's own VM sandbox.
+In contrast to the Moby VM approach, each LCOW has its own kernel and its own VM sandbox.
 They're also managed by Docker on Windows directly.

 ![Linux containers with Hyper-V isolation (LCOW)](media/lcow-approach.png)